BETALEVEL

 Free

-To get it out of the way first: we must admit that the film we have selected for the little reprise here of our Bollywood Night series, Sister Midnight (2024, 110 minutes), is not a Bollywood film at all.
-It is set and was filmed in India; it stars Indian actors who most typically work within the Bollywood system.
+To get it out of the way first: we must admit that the film we have selected for the little reprise here of our Bollywood Night series, Sister Midnight (2024, 110 minutes), is NOT a Bollywood film at all.
+It is set and was filmed in India; it stars Indian actors who typically work within the Bollywood system.
 But it is in fact a British independent film, written and directed by a British-Indian director.
 It got its premiere at Cannes, after all.

 Yet we, frankly, just wanted to watch it ourselves.
 And so we are allowing the definitions to stretch a little: not Bollywood, but Bollywood-adjacent, surely.
 Plus, it can perhaps provide a different view on contemporary Indian life and culture than the typical song-and-dance fare.
 Not better, not “more realistic” (it is by all accounts fairly surreal, if anything), but different.